Escrito por: Simon Difford

 Fermentation can be in open or closed vats of wood or stainless steel construction and typically lasts 24-96 hours depending on the type of process to produce a beer-like mosto (wash) of 3.8 to 6% alc./vol..

-The vats tend to be aerated at the start of fermentation to encourage aerobic fermentation causing the yeast cells to multiply.
+The fermentation vats are often aerated at the start of fermentation to encourage aerobic fermentation causing the yeast cells to multiply.
 Later in the process, the air supply bubbling through the vat is stopped to start anaerobic fermentation, so encouraging the yeast to produce alcohol.
-Larger distillers usually have cooling systems on their fermentation vats to keep the temperature below 40°C as higher temperatures will cause the fermentation to stop.
+Larger distillers usually have cooling systems on their stainless-steel fermentation vats to keep the temperature below 40°C as higher temperatures will cause the fermentation to stop.

 Open wooden fermentation tanks with agave fibers

 Those distillers still using traditional Tahona mills to crush the piña usually ferment the aguamiel with some of the agave fibres from which it was extracted.
-In this case it is also usual for the agave fibres to be collected from the fermentation tank and put in the distillation still with the mosto.
+The agave fibres, which float, form a seal so helping trap aromatics in the fermentation.
+It is also usual for the agave fibres to be collected from the fermentation tank and put in the distillation still with the mosto.

 Stainless steel pot stills